upendrak/quotes/README.md

 ##The Quotes

-> Something unknown is doing we don't know what.
+> Something unknown is doing we don't know what - that is what our knowledge amounts to.

 Sir Arthur Eddington, 1927